UPDATED on February 6, 2020

 In exchange for these financial considerations, the regional center sponsors the proposed project under its regulatory umbrella, and the project enjoys all of the benefits outlined above for a regional center EB-5 project.
 The regional center may already have extensive marketing plans in place to help “sell” the project and may even already have group of pre-qualified investors ready to invest in the project.

 All project developers must undertake serious due diligence with respect to selecting a regional center with which to partner.
-Regional centers are only authorized to develop projects within a defined region and only in certain industries (per industry codes included on the RC’s approval letter).
-If the proposed project falls outside of the regional center’s approval, an amendment may be submitted to USCIS in order to incorporate the new project.
+Regional centers are only authorized to develop projects within a defined region (the geographic limitations are included in the RC’s approval letter).
+If the proposed project falls outside of the regional center’s geographic scope, an amendment may be submitted to USCIS in order to incorporate the new project.
 However, this is not automatic and can cause project delays.